micah4thewin/dynamic-weather-background/README.md

 # Dynamic Weather Background

-A simple web app that shows the current weather and sets a weather-related background image using the OpenWeatherMap and Unsplash APIs.
+A web app that shows the current weather and sets a weather-related background image using the weatherapi.com and Unsplash APIs.

 ## Installation